Charcoal toothpaste, in fact, charcoal treatment of all kind, has become a hot topic in personal care and beauty.

 Side effects of ingesting charcoal include vomiting, diarrhea, gastrointestinal damage, intestinal blockage and its absorptive powers can decrease medication absorption.

 Other medications have potentially dangerous interactions with charcoal that you need to be aware of before using.

 Given this toxic mix of potential problems and the fact that over 90% of charcoal toothpastes don’t contain fluoride, it seems that charcoal toothpastes are not a safe or effective way to whiten teeth.
-Luckily, at West Ryde Dental Clinic, we have options to help!
+Luckily, at My Local Dentists West Ryde, we have options to help!

-At West Ryde Dental Clinic, we offer multiple treatments for dingy or discoloured teeth.
+At My Local Dentists West Ryde, we offer multiple treatments for dingy or discoloured teeth.